onezeroone-dev/OZO-Windows-Installer-Customizer/README.md

 Run this script as _Administrator_.
 For guidance on configuration and using this script, please see [**GUIDE.md**](GUIDE.md).

 ## Acknowledgements
-Special thanks to my employer, [Sonic Healthcare USA](https://sonichealthcareusa.com), who has supported the growth of my PowerShell skillset and enabled me to contribute portions of my work product to the PowerShell community.
+Special thanks to my employer, [Sonic Healthcare USA](https://sonichealthcareusa.com), who supports the growth of my PowerShell skillset and enables me to contribute portions of my work product to the PowerShell community.

 The [custom wallpaper image](https://www.pexels.com/photo/abstract-wallpaper-13884938) included in this repository is by Marcin Jozwiak and was obtained from [Pexels](https://www.pexels.com) where it is licensed for use under the [Pexels License](https://www.pexels.com/license).

-The One Zero One logo and icon use the highly accessible and inclusive [Atkinson Hyperlegible](https://en.wikipedia.org/wiki/Atkinson_Hyperlegible) font which can be downloaded from [The Braille Institute](https://brailleinstitute.org/freefont) and whose importance is brilliantly articulated in <a href="">[this YouTube video](https://www.youtube.com/watch?v=wjE5eHLICzc) by Linus Bowman.
+The One Zero One logo and icon use the highly accessible and inclusive [Atkinson Hyperlegible](https://en.wikipedia.org/wiki/Atkinson_Hyperlegible) font which can be downloaded from [The Braille Institute](https://brailleinstitute.org/freefont) and whose importance is brilliantly articulated in [this YouTube video](https://www.youtube.com/watch?v=wjE5eHLICzc) by Linus Bowman.